Locusts (2005 film)

 Locusts (also called Locusts: Day of Destruction outside the United States) is a natural horror television film directed by David Jackson, and starring Lucy Lawless, Dylan Neal, John Heard and Gregory Alan Williams as a group of scientists, farmers and government officials as they attempt to stop a swarm of genetically engineered locusts from devouring the United States.
 It aired on CBS on April 24, 2005.
+It was followed by a sequel called Vampire Bats, which aired CBS on October 30, 2005.

 Plot

 At a United States Department of Agriculture (USDA) lab at the Virginia Institute of Agriculture (VIA), Gina (Amanda Baker), accompanied by her boyfriend Willy (Drew Seeley), enter one of the labs containing a swarm of Australian plague locusts in order to feed them.
 The locusts are contained in an independent glass room, sealed off from the lab by an inner and outer door.
 Willy refuses to go into the locusts, so Gina does it herself, carrying a ficus tree as food, telling Willy to seal the outer door behind her.
 Willy asks her if she will put on the protective suit provided but she laughs, stating they are "grasshoppers, not tarantulas".
 Gina unlocks the inner door using the keypad and enters the glass room carrying the ficus tree, without the protective suit.
 Almost straight away, the locusts begin to swarm upon her, rather than the tree.
 Gina escapes with the help of Willy, both shaken by what they have witnessed.

 In Georgetown, Washington D.C., Maddy Rierdon (Lucy Lawless) and her boyfriend Dan Dryer (Dylan Neal) are having a romantic morning together, but it is interrupted by Maddy's phone ringing.
 Maddy answers to discover it is her assistant, Vivian (Esperanza Catubig), who is ringing, telling her that a lab at the VIA has been red flagged by the Government Accountability Office (GAO).
 When Vivian tries to investigate using her security contacts, she finds the information is classified, so Maddy requests to meet her outside the VIA in 15 minutes, much to the irritation of Dan, who has taken time from work to spend time with Maddy, who promises they will talk when she returns shortly.
 Maddy meets with Vivian outside, and discovers the lab in question is being overseen by Dr. Peter Axelrod (John Heard), a former professor to Maddy; she goes inside to meet him.
 It is revealed Maddy is now Peter's boss at the USDA.